-Meeting Торіс Extract of the Question Outcome Action (August 2021) Status (Updated August 2021) investment- return service or by insurance coverage and investment- related service (subject to disclosure under IFRS 17:117(c)(v)) reporting date.
+Meeting Topic Extract of the Question Outcome Action (June 2022) Status (Updated June 2022) investment- return service or by insurance coverage and investment- related service (subject to disclosure under IFRS 17:117(c)(v)) reporting date.
 View 2 - The determination of the relative weighting of the benefits provided by insurance coverage and investment-return service or by insurance coverage and investment-related service is a judgment (to be disclosed under IFRS 17:117(c)(v)) and IFRS 17 requires the entity to make such determination so that it is current at the reporting date.
-31 09/06/2021 Paper 3 Measurement of coverage units under IFRS 17:B119 and the use of the non- distinct investment component vs. the expected service expenses as a basis to determine the benefits provided by an investment- return service or by an investment- related service Question: Can an insurer use the non-distinct investment components (NDIC, sometimes referred to as "account balances") or the expected service expenses that the insurer would include in the fulfilment cash flows of the group of contracts, adjusted to remove the effect of the probability of insured events occurring, if any as a basis to determine the quantity of benefits provided by an investment-return service (whenever the NDIC is present) or by an investment-related service in a group of contracts?
-View 1 - The NDIC represents the benefit provided by an investment-related service expenses do not.
-View 2 - The expected service expenses represent the benefit provided by an investment-related service or by an investment return service or by an investment-related service.
+31 09/06/2021 Paper 3 Measurement of coverage units under IFRS 17:B119 and the use of the non-distinct investment component vs. the expected service expenses as a basis to determine the benefits provided by an investment-return service or by an investment-related service Question: Can an insurer use the non-distinct investment components (NDIC, sometimes referred to as "account balances") or the expected service expenses that the insurer would include in the fulfilment cash flows of the group of contracts, adjusted to remove the effect of the probability of insured events occurring, if any as a basis to determine the quantity of benefits provided by an investment-return service (whenever the NDIC is present) or by an investment-related service in a group of contracts?
+View 1 - The NDIC represents the benefit provided by an investment-return service or by an investment-related service.
+The expected service expenses do not.
+View 2 - The expected service expenses represent the benefit provided by an investment-return service or by an investment return service or by an investment-related service.
 The NDIC does not, albeit it may act as a proxy for the benefit provided.
 Overall, the members who commented expressed mixed views.
 A majority of members who commented indicated that this may be a matter of accounting judgement, and that either or both approaches (NDIC and expected expenses) may be valid depending on the facts and circumstances.
 None Closed.